 AICL distributes its products through companies in the Saga plc Group and AA plc.
 The two most important brokers are Saga Services Limited and AA Insurance Services.
-Small volumes of business are also sold through AA Ireland, ClaimFast and Direct Choice.
-By far the largest portion of AICL's written premium is Saga branded motor business and the associated add-ons.
+Small volumes of business are also sold through ClaimFast (a trading name of CHMC).
+Business written through AA Ireland and Direct Choice ceased during the financial year 2017/18.
+By far the largest portion of AICL's written premium is Saga branded motor insurance business.

-AICL ensures it discharges its regulatory obligations in relation to its outsourced activities through its contracts, through its management of third parties and its review of their conduct against agreed service levels.
+AICL ensures it discharges its regulatory obligations in relation to its outsourced activities through its contracts, its management of third parties and its review of their conduct against agreed service levels.